Composition, Music Theory

 University of Colorado, Boulder

-Before joining the Boise State Music Department, Eric taught applied music composition and music theory at the University of Northern Colorado where he also co-directed the Open Space Festival of New Music.
-Previously, he taught music theory and aural skills at Boston University and the Boston University Tanglewood Institute.
+Before joining the Boise State Music Department, Eric taught music composition, music theory, aural skills, and orchestration at the University of Northern Colorado, Greeley, where he also co-directed the Open Space Festival of New Music.
 His teaching and research interests include music theory pedagogy, twentieth and twenty-first century music, and musical form.